-Abstract.
-In recent years, PUF-based schemes have not only been suggested for the basic tasks of tamper sensitive key storage or the identification of hardware systems, but also for more complex protocols like oblivious transfer (OT) or bit commitment (BC), both of which possess broad and diverse applications.
+Abstract In recent years, PUF-based schemes have been suggested not only for the basic tasks of tamper-sensitive key storage or the identification of hardware systems, but also for more complex protocols like oblivious transfer (OT) or bit commitment (BC), both of which possess broad and diverse applications.
 In this paper, we continue this line of research.
-We first present an attack on two recent OT- and BC-protocols which have been introduced at CRYPTO 2011 by Brzuska et al. [1, 2].
-The attack quadratically reduces the number of CRPs which malicious players must read out in order to cheat, and fully operates within the original communication model of [1, 2].
+We first present an attack on two recent OT and BC protocols which have been introduced by Brzuska et al. (CRYPTO, LNCS 6841, pp 51-70, Springer 2011).
+The attack quadratically reduces the number of CRPs which malicious players must read out to cheat, and fully operates within the original communication model of Brzuska et al. (CRYPTO, LNCS 6841, pp 51-70, Springer 2011).
 In practice, this leads to insecure protocols when electrical PUFs with a medium challenge-length are used (e.g., 64 bits), or whenever optical PUFs are employed.
-These two PUF types are currently among the most popular designs.
-Secondly, we discuss countermeasures against the attack, and show that interactive hashing is suited to enhance the security of PUF-based OT and BC, albeit at the price of an increased round complexity.
+These two PUF types are currently among the most popular designs of so-called Strong PUFs.
+Secondly, we show that the same attack applies to a recent OT protocol of Ostrovsky et al. (IACR Cryptol. ePrint Arch.
+2012:143, 2012), leading to exactly the same consequences.
+Finally, we discuss countermeasures.
+We present a new OT protocol with better security properties, which utilizes interactive hashing as a substep and is based on an earlier protocol by Rührmair (TRUST, LNCS 6101, pp 430-440, Springer 2010).
+We then closely analyze its properties, including its security, security amplification, and practicality.